robmarkcole/mqtt-camera-streamer/README.md

 # mqtt-camera-streamer
-**TLDR:** Publish frames from a connected camera (e.g. USB webcam, or alternatively an MJPEG/RTSP stream) to an MQTT topic.
-The camera stream can be viewed in a browser with [Streamlit](https://github.com/streamlit/streamlit) or Home Assistant.
-Configuration is via `config.yml`
+**TLDR:** Publish frames from a connected camera to an MQTT topic, and view the feed in a browser with [Streamlit](https://github.com/streamlit/streamlit).
+Configuration is via `config.yml`.
+USB webcam & MJPEG/RTSP stream support is via openCV, whilst the raspberry pi camera is supported by [picamera](https://picamera.readthedocs.io/en/release-1.13/).

 **Long introduction:** A typical task in IOT/science is that you have a camera connected to one computer and you want to view the camera feed on a different computer, and maybe preprocess the images before saving them to disk.
 I have always found this to be may more work than expected.
 In particular working with camera streams can get quite complicated, and may lead you to experiment with tools like Gstreamer and ffmpeg that have a steep learning curve.
 In contrast, working with [MQTT](http://mqtt.org/) is very straightforward and is also probably familiar to anyone with an interest in IOT.
 Whilst MQTT is rarely used for sending files, I have not encountered any issues doing this.